Extra equation of gravity induced by spontaneous local Lorentz symmetry breakdown: Introduction

-The solution to this problem, which is the main finding in this paper, is to formulate the model in a quantum spacetime under the hypothesis of the gauge field conformal to the quantum vierbein: $Y_{\mu\alpha}=\hat{e}_{\mu\alpha}\bar{\phi}$, where $\bar{\phi}$ is some scalar field with mass dimension one.
-The adjective ``quantum" is attached for distinguishing it from the classical vierbein in the Einstein theory of gravity.
-The new hypothesis reduces to the original, when the quantum vierbein and the scalar field have the vacuum expectation values: $\langle\hat{e}_{\mu\alpha}\rangle=\eta_{\mu\alpha}$, and $\langle\bar{\phi}\rangle=\phi_0$, respectively.
-Then, the gauge field $Y_\mu{}^\alpha$ provides a quantum mechanical local Lorentz frame vectors in the classical Minkowski spacetime, where the isospin index $\alpha$ is identified with that of the local Lorentz frame index.
+The solution to this problem, on which this paper is mainly based, is to formulate the model in a spacetime with the quantum vierbein conformal to the gauge field, $\hat{e}_{\mu\alpha}=Y_{\mu\alpha}/\bar{\phi}$, where $\bar{\phi}$ is some scalar field with mass dimension one.
+The adjective ``quantum" is attached for distinguishing it from the classical vierbein in Einstein's theory of gravity.
+The new postulate returns to the original, when the quantum vierbein and the scalar field have the vacuum expectation values: $\langle\hat{e}_{\mu\alpha}\rangle=\eta_{\mu\alpha}$, and $\langle\bar{\phi}\rangle=\phi_0$, respectively.
+Then, the gauge field $Y_\mu{}^\alpha$ provides the quantum mechanical local Lorentz frame vectors in the classical Minkowski spacetime, where the isospin index $\alpha$ is identified with that of the local Lorentz frame index.
+We then confirm the Lorentz invariance of the effective theory.
+Relativity of emergent fermions and their interactions are also confirmed.

-Under the new hypothesis, the quantum metric $\hat{g}_{\mu\nu}$ does not obey the Einstein action of gravity.
-Instead, the gauge field $Y_{\mu\alpha}$ composing it obeys the the Yang-Mills action for the massive SU(2) gauge field.

-In addition, we can show that the hypothesis of quantum geometry by the gauge field is indispensable for reproducing QED from the Goldstone photon and the quasi electron emergent from a Weyl doublet.

-As a natural consequence from the hypothesis, a new graviton with a large gravitational constant appears, apart from the gravitational wave in the Einstein gravity.

-Spontaneous Lorentz violation of our model reproduces many characteristics in the standard electroweak theory: the leptons, the photon, the Higgs boson, and their interactions.
-The right-handed singlet is generated from a left-handed doublet.
-The interactions include the Higgs coupling of the massive scalar boson $\bar{\phi}$ to the electron mass, which implies that $\bar{\phi}$ may be an additional Higgs boson.

-In return for obtaining those results, however, the massive vector bosons, or the weak interactions, disappear.
-The phenomenological implications of those results as well as the relationship between the classical Einstein gravity and the extra quantum gravity will be discussed.
+As a natural consequence of the above hypothesis, a graviton appears even in a flat Minkowski spacetime.
+Though the quantum metric $\hat{g}_{\mu\nu}$ obeys the Yang-Mills action for the massive SU(2) gauge field, the Einstein gravity is reproduced up to the third order terms in the Lagrangian.
+Whether the extra gravity alone is sufficient to completely replace Einstein gravity is an issue that this paper does not fully resolve.

+If there already exists Einstein's type gravity in unbroken phase, the extra gravity will become a renormalization.
+The phenomenological interpretations of the results obtained are finally discussed.